YoussefHenna/expo-mapbox-navigation/README.md

 #### `routeProfile`

 The profile to use for route generation. `mapbox/driving-traffic` by default.
-See [here](https://docs.mapbox.com/api/navigation/directions/#routing-profiles) for details
+See [here](https://docs.mapbox.com/api/navigation/directions/#routing-profiles) for details.
+NOTE: For android, you need to omit the `mapbox/` prefix.

 #### `routeExcludeList`